Vitão (footballer, born 1994)

-Vitor Hugo Rosa Nascimento (born 12 August 1994), commonly known as Vitão, is a Brazilian professional footballer who plays as a defensive midfielder for V.League 1 team Cong An Hanoi.
+Vitor Hugo Rosa Nascimento (born 12 August 1994), commonly known as Vitão, is a Brazilian professional footballer who plays as a midfielder for V.League 1 club Bac Ninh.

 Club career

 In January 2021, Vitão joined Uruguayan Primera División side Plaza Colonia, signing a contract until 2028.
 His first appearance for the team was in the 2022 Supercopa Uruguaya, where his team was defeated 0–1 by Peñarol.
 After 6 months at the club, he returned to Comercial RP.

 In November 2023, Vitão signed for Série D club Itabaiana.
 He contributed to help the team finish 4th in the 2024 Série D, thus help the club gain a historical promotion to Série C.

 In August 2024, Vitão moved to Vietnam, signing for V.League 1 side Cong An Hanoi.
 He was an important starter for the club in the 2024–25 ASEAN Club Championship, appearing in all games in the competition, including the finals as Cong An Hanoi finish as runners-up.

+In August 2026, Vitão joined newly promoted V.League 1 side Bac Ninh.